 enablePlugins(OssumIncPlugin)

-These two things are required to activate the plugin for your build.
-There's more you can do, described below.
+The above three things are required to activate the plugin for your build.
+There's more you can do, as described below.

 // Generic plugins from github.sbt project